Ken Marcus: Fine-art photography

-Originally interested only in landscape fine-art photography, Ken began taking serious interest in nude photography as art during the time that he was working with Playboy.
+Originally interested only in landscape fine-art photography, Marcus began taking a serious interest in nude photography as art while working with Playboy.

-In the early 80s, his nude studies of dancers with the Los Angeles Ballet were first exhibited in Los Angeles.
+In the early 1980s, his nude studies of dancers with the Los Angeles Ballet were first exhibited in Los Angeles.

-In 1988 Marcus was selected as the Artist-In-Residence at the Yosemite National Park Museum.
+In 1988, Marcus was selected as the Artist-In-Residence at the Yosemite National Park Museum.
 His images of nude models in nature were originally banned by park officials, but are now shown as part of the museum's permanent collection.

-Throughout his career, Marcus has done black and white portraits of celebrities such as Kareem Abdul-Jabbar, Virginia Madsen, Fabio Lanzoni, Vincent Price, Pamela Anderson, and Tom Arnold.
+Throughout his career, Marcus has done black-and-white portraits of celebrities such as Kareem Abdul-Jabbar, Virginia Madsen, Fabio Lanzoni, Vincent Price, Pamela Anderson, and Tom Arnold.

 Monterey Pop Festival discovery

 Marcus was one of two official photographers at the 1967 Monterey Pop Festival.
 The images of Jimi Hendrix, Janis Joplin, The Who, Simon & Garfunkel, and Brian Jones of the Rolling Stones were rediscovered in 2005 during a studio remodel.

-His photograph of Jimi Hendrix is featured on the Jimi Hendrix album, The Jimi Hendrix Experience: Live at Monterey, released in October 2007.
+His photograph of Jimi Hendrix appears on the Jimi Hendrix album The Jimi Hendrix Experience: Live at Monterey, released in October 2007.